Withdrawing

 Withdrawing from Bradley University during a semester due to:

-If a student needs to withdraw from all classes during a semester or does not plan to enroll for the next semester, he/she must meet with the Center for Student Support Services.
-The Center for Student Support Services can assist students wishing to explore academic options other than a complete withdrawal.
-If a feasible solution cannot be found, the appropriate paperwork for withdrawal will be initiated through the Center for Student Support Services in 101-103 Sisson Hall.
+If a student needs to withdraw from all classes during a semester or does not plan to enroll for the next semester, they must meet with Student Support Services or with the appropriate designee.
+Student Support Services can assist students wishing to explore academic options other than a complete withdrawal.
+If a feasible solution cannot be found, the appropriate paperwork for withdrawal will be initiated through Student Support Services in 101-103 Sisson Hall.
 A checklist of withdrawal items will be discussed.
-These include housing, financial assistance, billing, academic recording, and book return.
+These include housing, financial assistance, billing, academic recording, and book/iPad return.

 A student may drop a class at any time online using myBradley prior to the last day to drop classes.
 Check the Academic Calendar for specific drop dates.